SECQUOIA/SECQUOIA.github.io/research/rfo.md

 layout: mdpage
 title: Random Field Optimization
 image: assets/images/random_field.jpg
-description: 'Decision-Making under Uncertainty for Space-time'
+description: 'Decision-Making under Uncertainty for Space-Time'
 nav-menu: false
 show_tile: false
 banner_color: style5
 ---

 # Background
 Many systems in engineering and science are modeled using variables that live on <b>continuous domains</b> (e.g., space-time), making them infinite-dimensional (i.e., variables are functions).
 Specific engineering applications include REE-CM supply chains, wildfire simulations, process systems, climate modeling, reaction surfaces, microbial communities, complex fluid flows, and molecular dynamics.
-My [unifying abstraction](/research/infiniteopt.md) (InfiniteOpt) enables simultaneous innovation across these areas.
+My [unifying abstraction](/research/infiniteopt.html) (InfiniteOpt) enables simultaneous innovation across these areas.
 Here, incorporating \textbf{random phenomena} (e.g., wind, porosity, random particle trajectories) is vital in many applications, but this is rarely done in practice due to the difficulty in representing/solving such problems.

 <b>Random field theory</b> provides a powerful mathematical abstraction for characterizing uncertainty over space-time.
 Random fields generalize of the stochastic processes and Gaussian processes that are at the forefront of current research in the fields of spatio-temporal modeling, machine learning, topological data analysis, and Bayesian optimization.
 Here, application areas have included functional brain imaging, computer-generated imagery, weather forecasting, structural topological design, and robotic modeling.
 However, random field theory has not been incorporated into optimization theory.